isabellaardon/Capstone-Project/Project-ideas.md

 USF Capstone Full-Stack Project Application

+PREFERRED IDEA
+1️ VerseFlow: The Interactive Bible Study App for Real Understanding 🙏

+🚨 Problem: Most people want to read the Bible—but they feel overwhelmed, confused, or disconnected.
+Traditional Bible apps are either too academic or too shallow, offering no real understanding, no context, and no space for questions.
+As a result, people give up or rely on others to interpret Scripture for them.

+💡 Solution: Build a personalized, interactive Bible app that helps users understand the Word—not just read it.
+Features include:
+📖 Verse-by-Verse Breakdown with context, explanation & cross-references 🧠 AI-Powered Explanations for difficult concepts or confusing passages 📝 In-App Notes, Journals & Questions with community answers or AI support 🗣️ Ask God Anything – natural language Bible search and conversation 🔍 Study Modes: Topical, Chronological, Devotional, or Deep Dive 🌐 Optional Bible Study Group Creation for shared learning

+🔗 APIs You Could Use:
+Bible API (e.g., ESV, NIV for Scripture)
+OpenAI API (for dynamic explanations and Q&A) Contentful or Strapi (to manage study guides & lessons)

+🎯 Why It’s Impressive?
+Solves a deep spiritual pain point with real tech.
+Makes Bible literacy more accessible and engaging.
+Tech Stack Showcased: React Native (mobile app), Node.js/Express (backend), MongoDB (notes, bookmarks, users).
+Business Potential: Premium features (AI study coach, group leader tools), church/group licensing, and affiliate devotionals.

 #1 IDEA
 FitFaith: A Christian-Based Fitness & Accountability Platform 🔹 The Problem: Current fitness apps lack faith-based motivation and Christian community support.
 Many Christian personal trainers struggle to engage clients beyond just workouts.